Meet our Current Serving Environmental Careers and Opportunities (ECO) Members!

 Cassi received a BS in Environmental Engineering from Michigan Technological University in 2016.
 Following a Peace Corps service she decided to join the ECO Americorps team to do further service work and to explore different environmental fields.
 She would like to expand her knowledge on the different techniques that organizations use to improve water quality.
 Cassi is serving with Friends of Northern Lake Champlain (FNLC) as a Project Assistant to aid in the different grant projects both current and future to increase water quality in Lake Champlain by reducing land-use pollution.
 In her position she will be assisting with outreach projects focused on landowners, monitoring water, applying for grants, and partnering with other agencies to complete projects in the Franklin County area.

-Elizabeth received a degree in chemical engineering from Tufts University in 2018.
-Originally from upstate New York, she is thrilled to be living in Vermont and serving at the Addison County Solid Waste Management District.
-As the Waste Diversion Program Assistant at ACSWMD, she will focus on food waste diversion through programs and outreach to schools, businesses, and community organizations.
-A compost and recycling nerd, Elizabeth is grateful for the opportunity to explore her professional interest in organics recycling while serving and living in a vibrant local community.
-She is especially excited to complete UVM's Master Composter course and teach backyard composting workshops to local residents.
+Ollie received a degree in chemical engineering from Tufts University in 2018.
+Originally from upstate New York, they are thrilled to be living in Vermont and serving at the Addison County Solid Waste Management District.
+As the Waste Diversion Program Assistant at ACSWMD, they will focus on food waste diversion through programs and outreach to schools, businesses, and community organizations.
+A compost and recycling nerd, Ollie is grateful for the opportunity to explore their professional interest in organics recycling while serving and living in a vibrant local community.
+They are especially excited to complete UVM's Master Composter course and teach backyard composting workshops to local residents.

 Allie received a degree in Environmental Engineering from North Carolina State University in 2018.
 She is excited about living, learning, and serving in Middlebury, Vermont as a Water Quality Planner for the Addison County Regional Planning Commission (ACRPC).
 As a Water Quality Planner, Allie is responsible for coordinating and implementing water quality planning functions across transportation, emergency management, municipal storm water and river corridor planning projects for towns located in Addison County.
 She will mainly be assisting with completing road erosion inventories for local municipalities and grant applications to fund a variety of projects meant to improve the health and quality of Vermont waters.
 Originally from Waynesville, NC, Allie decided to move to Vermont, join the ECO AmeriCorps program, and brave Northeast winters to explore environmental career opportunities outside of traditional engineering roles.
 Over her next year of service at ACRPC, Allie is looking forward to engaging with local communities, assisting with the protection of natural resources through conscientious planning efforts, and indulging in many things dairy.